History of penicillin: Patents

-Nobel prize
+Nobel Prize

 After the news about the curative properties of penicillin broke in an editorial in The Times on 27 August 1942, Fleming enjoyed the publicity, but Howard Florey did not: he feared that this would create a demand for penicillin that he did not yet have to give.
 When the press arrived at the Sir William Dunn School, he told his secretary to "send them packing".
 He also prohibited his team from speaking to the press.
-Confusion resulted from the fact that both the mould juice and the drug produced from it were both called penicillin.
+Confusion resulted from the fact that the mould juice and the drug produced from it were both called penicillin.
 Distorted and inaccurate accounts were published and broadcast giving Fleming credit for the development of penicillin, accounts that Fleming and St. Mary's Hospital made little or no effort to correct.
 The story the media wished to tell was the familiar one of the lone scientist and the serendipitous discovery.
 The British medical historian Bill Bynum later wrote:

 The discovery and development of penicillin is an object lesson of modernity: the contrast between an alert individual (Fleming) making an isolated observation and the exploitation of the observation through teamwork and the scientific division of labour (Florey and his group).
 The discovery was old science, but the drug itself required new ways of doing science.